arcee-ai/mergekit/docs/create_a_merge_method.md

 | Flexibility          | Moderate  | High        |
 | Boilerplate          | None      | Some        |
 | Access to Low-Levels | Limited   | Full        |

-> **Implementation Notes:**
-> - All tensor operations should preserve device/dtype attributes
-> - The first dimension is typically batch dimension and should not be averaged/summed
-> - Use `rectify_embed_sizes` from `mergekit.merge_methods.rectify_embed` when merging embedding layers
-> - Return tensors should match base model dtype unless explicitly converting